boukx/rotations/README.md

 ## 2:1

 The rotation suited best for incredibly slow eWS is 2:1 `auto - steady - steady`.
-You would certainly use this for situations where your eWS is 3.0 and greater, substituting steady shots for Multi-Shot on cooldown.
-Currently, the French rotation seems to beat 2:1 for all eWS except Survival Hunters using Nerubian Slavemaker with 0 haste effects: you likely will never 2:1.
+You would certainly use this for situations where your eWS is 3.2 or greater , replacing Steady Shot with Multi-Shot on cooldown.
+Currently, the French rotation seems to beat 2:1 for all eWS except Survival Hunters using Nerubian Slavemaker with 0 haste effects: you likely will never 2:1 in raid.

 ## 3:2